SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/02-Processing-Arrays.md

 console.log(names);
 ```

-When the array contains numbers and not strings, the result is unexpected
+However, if we have an array, which contains `numbers`, not `strings`, the result will be unexpected and incorrect.

-The `sort()` method, without a passed in compare function will treat the array as an array of strings and not numbers.
+Without a passed `compare function`, the `sort()` method will treat the array as an array of `strings`, not as an array of `numbers`.

-So it will sort them as string values.
+So, it will sort them as `string` values.

 ``` js live
 let numbers = [20, 40, 10, 30, 100, 5];